zuk/sgl/sgl/README-cocoa.txt

 * How to use

-Use this program.
+Use this test program.

 ==> test1.rb <==
- require "sgl"
+ require "sgl/cocoa"
  def setup
    window 100, 100
  end